 Nine years after delivering its judgment in the infamous Rottmann case, the Grand Chamber of the Court of Justice of the European Union (CJEU) recently adjudicated its second case on the loss of the nationality by a national of a Member State and the ensuing loss of EU Citizenship.
 Described as a ‘bold and thoughtful‘ ruling, Tjebbes (Case C-221/17) is the second episode in the saga of the European Union (EU) law’s influence on domestic nationality law, which is traditionally considered as a core area of state sovereignty.
 In this judgment, the Court confirms what a joint reading of its earlier decisions in Rottmann (Case C-135/08) and Åkerberg Fransson (Case C-617/10) suggested; that Member States are obliged to act in accordance with the EU Charter of Fundamental Rights (the Charter, CFREU) when revoking nationality.
 After a brief exposition of the Tjebbes judgment, this blog illustrates the considerable potential of the judgment to fundamentally influence the nationality laws of the Member States.
 The significance of the judgment is exemplified by arguing that the prohibition of double jeopardy effectively forecloses the denationalization of persons convicted of serious criminal offenses, such as treason or terrorism.
 The legal repercussions of these crimes are varied from state to state, for example in New Jersey, people would turn to the NJ criminal statutes to gain a reference and more information on what could potentially happen to people who commit certain crimes.
 Each state will have something like this for educational purposes.
+Correspondingly, this just goes to show how important it is to work with a lawyer that is well versed in the law in your area.
+Additionally, if you are dealing with a specific problem that requires a comprehensive understanding of local laws, seeking out an attorney in your area can make all the difference.
+For instance, if you were accused of a crime in Philadelphia, it would be wise to seek out one of the best criminal lawyers bucks county has to offer.
+In short, for criminal cases involving location-specific crimes, the more local knowledge that an attorney can bring to your case, the better.

 At the outset of this analysis, it must be noted that the Member States retain exclusive competence over their nationality.
 The CJEU has confirmed that the Member States can legitimately ‘protect the special relationship of solidarity and good faith between [them] and [their] nationals’ by ‘[laying] down the conditions for acquisition and loss of nationality’ (Rottmann, paras.
 51 and 39).
 In the Tjebbes case, the central issue was that in the Netherlands, this special relationship was deemed to be broken by long periods of absence from the Netherlands or the European Union.
 Accordingly, under Article 15(1)(c) of the Dutch Nationality Act, Dutch dual-nationals who reside outside the Netherlands or the European Union for more than ten years automatically lose their Dutch nationality.
 Crucially, this loss of nationality also entailed the loss of EU Citizenship for the applicants in Tjebbes.
 After all, EU Citizenship is conditional on being the national of an EU Member State under Article 20 of the Treaty on the Functioning of the European Union (TFEU) and hence lost when Member State nationality is lost.
 However, this loss of EU Citizenship also establishes the link with EU law and renders the latter applicable.
 In Rottmann the CJEU held that where the loss of nationality entailed the loss of EU Citizenship, this meant that the matter fell within the scope of EU law (para.
 42).
 Consequently, Member States would have to act in accordance with EU law, which meant that they had to observe the principle of proportionality when revoking an individuals’ nationality.
 Whether this would also render the CFREU applicable was not addressed by the CJEU in Rottmann because the case arose a year before the Charter was given full legal effect through the Treaty of Lisbon.